-Be selective about the sources from which you receive your information as scammers can use social media to ask funds from you.
+Be selective about the sources from which you receive your information.
+Scammers can use social media to ask funds from you.
 In the process; they will attempt to steal your bank details.

 Make sure you research and verify the legitimacy of any organisation before you give money to any organisation.

-A wise business owner needs to integrate social media with their traditional communications channels.
+A wise business owner needs to integrate social media with its traditional communications channels.
 The two platforms are mutually supportive in communicating with the public.